-The trading volume and market price of our common shares may be volatile and could decline substantially following this offering.
+The trading volume and market price of our common shares may be volatile and could decline substantially in the future.

-Even if an active trading market develops and is sustained for our common shares, the market price of our common shares may be volatile.
+The market price of our common shares may be volatile in the future.
 In addition, the trading volume in our common shares may fluctuate and cause significant price variations to occur.
-If the market price of our common shares declines significantly, you may be unable to resell your shares at or above the initial public offering price.
 We cannot assure you that the market price of our common shares will not fluctuate or decline significantly in the future, including as a result of factors unrelated to our operating performance or prospects.
 In particular, the market price of our common shares could be subject to wide fluctuations in response to a number of factors, including, among others, the following:

-- actual or anticipated differences in our operating results, liquidity, or financial condition; - changes in our revenues, EBITDA, FFO or earnings estimates; - publication of research reports about us, our hotels or the lodging or overall real estate industry; - · additions and departures of key personnel; - the performance and market valuations of other similar companies; - the passage of legislation or other regulatory developments that adversely affect us or our industry; - the realization of any of the other risk factors presented in this prospectus; - · speculation in the press or investment community; - changes in accounting principles; - · terrorist acts; and - general market and economic conditions, including factors unrelated to our operating performance.
+- actual or anticipated differences in our operating results, liquidity, or financial condition; - · changes in our revenues, EBITDA, FFO or earnings estimates; - publication of research reports about us, our hotels or the lodging or overall real estate industry; - additions and departures of key personnel; - the performance and market valuations of other similar companies; - the passage of legislation or other regulatory developments that adversely affect us or our industry; - the realization of any of the other risk factors presented in this prospectus; - speculation in the press or investment community; - · changes in accounting principles; - terrorist acts; and - general market and economic conditions, including factors unrelated to our operating performance.

 In the past, securities class action litigation has often been instituted against companies following periods of volatility in the market price of their common shares.
-If the market price of our common shares is volatile and this type of litigation is brought against us, it could result in substantial costs and divert our management's attention and resources, which could have a material adverse effect on us
+If the market price of our common shares is volatile and this type of litigation is brought against us, it could result in substantial costs and divert our management's attention and resources, which could have a material